the church of what's happening now

 Because our life as it is is our true home, we can never really step outside of it (death is another issue, and who really knows what happens then?)

-It’s always only what’s happening now.
 I am a very happy parishioner in this church.

-Earlier we read Gesshu Soko write:
+Earlier we read Gesshu Soko’s lines

 Breathing in, breathing out,